Past Cases

 Forced to misrepresent Tintri’s product offerings, sales slumped.
 In turn, discontent grew within the sales force whose salaries were dependent, at least in part, on commissions, leading to sales team attrition and high employee turnover.
 Ultimately this attrition and turnover negatively impacting the sales and customer cultivation, leading to negatively impacted sales and revenue.

-After the IPO, during which time Defendants were forced to lower the offering price from the initial range 0f $10.50 to $12.50 per share to $7 per share, the truth quickly came to light as Tintri posted disappointing financial results for the second and third fiscal quarters of 2018, the two quarters immediately after the IPO.
+After the IPO, during which time Defendants were forced to lower the offering price from the initial range 0f $10.50 to $12.50 per share to $7 per share.
+The truth quickly came to light as Tintri posted disappointing financial results for the second and third fiscal quarters of 2018, the two quarters immediately after the IPO.
 Tintri was forced to conduct a sales reorganization and massive employee layoff.
 In the wake of the IPO, the company’s CEO resigned, three months later the CEO’s replacement resigned, and then Tintri filed for bankruptcy.